 Claims processing and recoupments

 Providers should include the start and stop times on the individual claim lines when submitting claims, even when billing for multiple services rendered by the same rendering provider on the same day.
 These sessions must be documented and separated out, even when the same CPT code is billed.
-When the times are not submitted on the individual lines, claims processing is delayed as additional research is required to confirm the correct start and stop times and corresponding charges.
+Times are not submitted on the individual lines, may result in a delay of claims processing.

 CPT codes for ABA